naoak/nk-line-chart/README.md

 # \<nk-line-chart\>

-Very simple line chart web component
+A very simple web component for drawing line chart

 ## Install the Polymer-CLI